eniora/InstantID-Unlocked/README.md

 - Multiple LoRA loader.
 Load and combine up to 8 LoRAs with different weights.
 - New default model: eniora/RealVisXL_V5.0 (better than YamerMIX).
 Other good tested models: John6666/albedobase-xl-v31large-sdxl/, ProtoVision XL 6.6, misri/juggernautXL_juggXIByRundiffusion, John6666/cyberrealistic-xl-v58-sdxl.
 - Added over 1100 styles, including many from Fooocus and StyleSelectorXL.
+- New CN pose model by xinsir, found it a bit better than the original with better colors.

 🧠 Control & Generation
 - img2img mode integrated directly (no need to run a separate pipeline).